Skip to content

 • real-world case studies, helping you to understand the people and processes that have resolved high-profile, high-risk situations

-• field trips, and the opportunity to attend conferences at our seven partner universities across Europe
+• field trips, and opportunities to collaborate with students from our international partner universities across Europe

 • one-on-one meetings with your friendly personal tutor